News

 (Bran Castle, Dracula’s Castle, by day, photo by Kirsten Koza)

 Tonight is the ultimate costume party – at Dracula’s castle, Transylvania.
 Adults of all ages come from around the world for this festival.
 Every year they decorate the castle differently.
 You’ll get to photograph some fantastic costumes.
 Whoever wants to stay to dance into the night is welcome to do so.
-If anyone would rather return to the inn, they’ll be driven back to Moieciu. -Breakfast, lunch, dinner – two nights at our Transylvanian mountain inn, which although rural still has ensuite baths, wifi, and boasts delicious traditional food.
+If anyone would rather return to the inn, they’ll be driven back to Moieciu. -Breakfast, lunch, dinner – two nights at our guide’s Transylvanian mountain inn, which although rural still has ensuite baths, wifi, and boasts delicious traditional food.

 (Bran Castle, known as “Dracula’s Castle” on the night of the costume party, photo by Kirsten Koza, Writers’ Expeditions)